acoustep/mitchs.pw/source/read/2015-03-12-using-padrino-with-ember-cli-part-5-realtime.html.markdown

     url: 'read/using-padrino-with-ember-cli-part-5-realtime/'
 ---

+_**Note**: This article was updated on 8th April 2015 thanks to [Phil](https://twitter.com/leggetter) from [Pusher](https://twitter.com/pusher) with a better solution for preventing duplicate data.
+You can see the content of the original post [here](https://github.com/acoustep/mitchs.pw/blob/68f30561cd725758eccd103b3de98eb24f982bf9/source/read/2015-03-12-using-padrino-with-ember-cli-part-5-realtime.html.markdown)._

 In the final installment of my Padrino + Ember series I'd like to show you how to get some basic realtime functionality within our application.
 We'll be using [Pusher](http://pusher.com) to send and receive messages.
 They have a pretty reasonable free package which includes 100k messages per day, 20 max connections and SSL if you need it.

 READMORE